-Here at Greatwood we are extremely fortunate to have Mr Magee, who is our qualified Outdoor Education leader, together, with the support of Mr French, who is a builder and master of all trades, they deliver our daily Outdoor Education programme.
+Here at Greatwood we are extremely fortunate to have Mr Magee, who is our qualified Outdoor Education leader, together, with the support of Mrs Colley, who is currently working towards being a certified Level 3 Forest School Practitioner.
+Together, they deliver our daily Outdoor Education programme.

 This year some of the activities that our children experience are: